Web Portal Engineering Quick Start Guide

 This chart displays the calculated hookload values for slack-off (tripping in), rotating off bottom and pickup (tripping out).
 For slack-off and pickup, there will be a line represented for each set of friction factors entered in the Friction Factors table.
 The Y-Axis denotes the bit position.

 The minimum weight to helically buckle (tripping in) will also be displayed on this chart.
 Any tripping in line which crosses this limit will start to experience buckling in the string.
 At this point it may be difficult to effectively transfer weight down hole and the string may need to be rotated in order to get to bottom.
 From the chart, you can tell the string depth and hookload where the buckling will occur, but you will not be able to determine where in the string the buckling is occurring.
 To determine this, consult the on and off bottom tension snapshot charts.
+Slide sheet and EDR pick up, slack off and rotating off bottom data can be overlayed on this chart.

 This chart displays the on and off bottom torques.
 For each operation, there will be a line represented for each set of friction factors entered in the Friction Factors table.
 The Y-Axis denotes the bit position.
+Slide sheet and EDR on bottom torque data can be overlayed on this chart.

 This chart is a snapshot chart, meaning that the bit depth stays at the calculation depth specified in the Case Details section.
 The Y-Axis value denotes the position in the drill string, while the X-Axis value shows the tension in the string at that point.
 The chart displays the following lines: